paavonelimarkka/music-production-docs/instrument-music.md

 These are plugins you can use in your DAW (Digital Audio Workstation).
 Usually your DAW has some built-in emulations and tools, but you can install more via VST plugins.

-My DAW of choice is Ableton, but if youre looking for free/cheap DAW I would go for Reaper.
+My DAW of choice is [Ableton Live](https://www.ableton.com/en/live/), but if youre looking for free/cheap DAW I would go for [Reaper](https://www.reaper.fm/).

 ## Amps